igorkasyanchuk/rails_db/README.md

 To run tests locally you need to execute `rake test` withing root folder of project.

-After your push to git, all tests will be executed on Travis CI environment.

 You can also change locally DB to verify gem accross multiple Databases (mysql, postgres, sqlite).
 For more details see `test/dummy/config/database.yml` (you need to set DB ENV variable).

 Sample: